Skip to content

 • 1 Tbls.
 Baking Powder

-• 1 20 oz. can of Pineapple Chunks, drained
+• 1 whole fresh Pineapple or 1 can, 20 oz. drained

 Instructions

-2. Combine dry ingredients and add in milk.
+• Combine all of the dry ingredients in a bowl and add in milk.
 Stir to combine.
-Add in the melted butter and fold until combined.
+Add in the molten butter and fold until combined.

-3. Add to a 9 x 13 pan and cover with pineapple chunks.
+• Grease a 9 x 13 pan and fill in the dough.
+Top evenly with the pineapple chunks.

-6. Allow to cool slightly and serve with warm with ice cream or whipped cream.
+• Remove from oven.
+Allow to cool slightly and serve warm with ice cream or whipped cream.

 Nutrition information isn’t always accurate.